Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Most businesses using contractors would insist on them having professional indemnity and public liability cover in place as standard and we’d certainly recommend PSC contractors hold appropriate insurance.
 It’s good business practice to ensure that you’re taking responsibility for your work and actions and it protects you should anything unforeseen go wrong.

 Organising your cover is quick and easy, but it still makes sense to act sooner rather than later, remember insurance won’t cover you retrospectively, so you need to have the right insurance in place as soon as you need it.

 If you’re in the private sector and need any further support with IR35, check out our “Getting your contracting business ready for IR35 in the private sector” for more information.

 If you have any questions about business insurance, or you think you may not currently have the right cover in place, you can talk to our insurance partner – Kingsbridge.
-You can contact them by phone or using our online form, all the details are on our small business insurance page, in order to make sure you’re all set before April 2021 rolls around.
+You can contact them by phone or using our online form, all the details are on our small business insurance page.

 We’ve partnered with Seico to offer advice on all types of Life Cover.
 You can call them on 0330 335 3399 and they’ll be able to offer individual advice on the best type of cover for you.